Toni Schumacher: Controversy at 1982 World Cup

 Schumacher caused more controversy after the game with his response to news that Battiston had lost two teeth: "If that's all that's wrong, tell him I'll pay for the crowns."

-Schumacher did visit Battiston in the hospital, and though the Frenchman felt his apology at the time was insincere, Battiston admitted that he had forgiven him by the time the two countries faced each other four years later in yet another World Cup semifinal.
-That match ended in a 2–0 victory for West Germany.

-A French newspaper poll asked which was the least popular man in France.
-Schumacher came first, beating second place Adolf Hitler.

-When West Germany and France met again in World Cup 1986, Battiston said that the incident was "forgiven and forgotten".
+Schumacher did visit Battiston in the hospital, and when West Germany and France met again in the World Cup 1986, Battiston said that the incident was "forgiven and forgotten".
 However, he said that he was wary of getting "close to Schumacher" and said that he would hold a distance of at least 40 meters from the West German goalkeeper.
 Schumacher would mostly refrain from commenting on the incident.
+Germany won the match 2–0.

+A French newspaper poll asked which was the least popular man in France.
+Schumacher came first, beating Adolf Hitler into second place.

 Coaching career

 As coach of SC Fortuna Köln he was sacked at half time by club chairman Jean Löring when his club was 0–2 behind against Waldhof Mannheim in December 1999.